How to Keep Cool at Disney

 Wear Light Colors

 Your clothing should also be light in color.
 Darker colors attract the sun more, making you feel even hotter.
 If you don’t believe me, put your hand on a white car in the heat and try doing the same to a black car.
-Or don’t, because the black car might almost burn you.
+Or don’t, because the black car might burn you.

 Wear a Hat